-If you only own one USB UPS, the driver will find it automatically.

-If you own more than one, refer to the driver's manual page for more information on matching a specific device.
+If you only own one USB UPS, the driver will find it automatically if it matches the identifiers are built into that driver.
+If you own more than one, refer to the driver's manual page for more information on matching a specific device, or trying specific subdriver or protocol options with a currently unknown device.

-On Windows systems, the second serial port (COM2), equivalent to "/dev/ttyS1" on Linux, would be "\\\.\COM2".
+On Windows systems, the second serial port (COM2), equivalent to /dev/ttyS1 on Linux, would be \\\.\\COM2.